oribarilan/sessions/dev_exp/sharesheet.md

 # Master the Developer Experience

+Teams often invest in documentation and CI/CD pipelines.
+While these are important, make sure you also invest in developer experience!
+This will increase productivity within your team and make software development much more fun for everyone.

 ## Common Workspace IDE Config

 Configure your IDE to work out-of-the-box with the recommended setup!